ad9311/rtomlcop/README.md

 ## What it does

-RTomlCop will check for errors line by line in a toml file.</br>
+RTomlCop searches for errors line by line in a toml file.</br>
-Then it will display the line where the error was found and the aproximate error.
+If an error is found it will display them and their corresponding lines.
 This tool follows the official [toml](https://toml.io/en/index) to parse toml files.</br>
 Currently RTomlCop only parses the following data:
-- Comments
+- Comments & comments beside code
-- One line strings
+- One line double-quoted strings
-- Integers
+- Integers in the format of:
   - Decimal
   - Hexadecimal
   - Octal
   - Binary
 - Floats
+- Booleans
-- Date that include time
+- Date and time format.

-Other values are yet not supported.
+Other elements such as arrays and multiline code are not supported.

 ### Comments
-#### Comments must have space after the # symbol
+#### Comments must have space after the number sign if the next character is not a number sign or whitespace.
 ```
 # This is a good comment
 #Bad comment
 int0 = 0 # Comments can also be beside code
 int1 = 7 #Also a bad comment
-f = 'aasdad' # Not supported
 ```

 ### Strings
-#### Strings must be closed.
 ```
 str0 = "Hello World!" # Valid string
 str1 = "Hello world! # Invalid, unclosed string
+str2 = 'Single-quoted strings are not supported'
 ```
 **Note that currently only double-quoted strings are supported.**

 ### Integers
-#### Integers are parse with ruby.
+#### Integers are parsed with ruby.
 Integers include decimal, hexadecimal, octal and binary.
 ```
 int1 = +99
 int2 = 42k # Invalid integer
-int3 = 0
+int3 = 05 # Zero-padded integers are not allowed
 int4 = -17

 # Hex, oct and bin integer can contain uppercase letters